 Take a deep breath and… relax.
 Here are some of our top picks to see Adelaide city at its vibrant, arty best.

-- Camp under the stars in the 540 million year old Flinders Ranges.
+- Camp under the stars in the 540 million year old Flinders RangesOpens external site in a new window.

 Adelaide city and beaches

 Just a 20 to 30 minute drive from Adelaide's city centre are a number of attractive beachside suburbs.
 Glenelg has breathtaking views and functions like a beachy satellite city to the CBD.
-There are shops, good restaurants and bars along Jetty Road and at the Holdfast Marina.
+There are shops, good restaurants and bars along Jetty Road and at the Holdfast MarinaOpens external site in a new window.
 It's also a lovely spot to enjoy sunset at the end of a day of sightseeing.

 The northern beaches of Semaphore and Henley are nearby: Henley Beach has a cluster of good cafes and an appealing long jetty, while Semaphore has white sand, dunes and a green foreshore.
 There’s also a 1920s bathing pavilion and the oldest working carousel to admire.